-Existing information on previously identified historic properties has been reviewed to determine if any such properties are located within the APE of this undertaking.
-The review of this existing information by a Program contracted archaeologist meeting the Secretary of the Interior's Professional Qualification Standards (36 CFR Part 61) who searched the records at the SHPO and the Instituto de Cultura Puertorriqueña which shows that there are no reported archaeological materials or significant cultural properties within a half-mile (mi) radius of the project location.
-No archaeological evaluations and no studies of cultural resources have been conducted within the 0.5 mi review radius with no cultural resources found.
-The closest recorded archaeological resource is 1.24 mi (2 km) to the south-south west.
-The proposed project is located in an agricultural setting, on a sloped hillside at an elevation of 1347 feet (ft; 410.56 meters [m]) above mean sea level.
-Per the USGS/NRCS Web Soil Survey, the project area crosses three mapped soil series: Humatas clay (HmE), Mucara loam (MuE), and Caguabo clay loam (CbF).
-All of these soil types are classified as well drained.
-The project area APE is in the southern vicinity of Rancherra.
-The general project area is located on a saddle valley between two north and south facing slopes.
-The closest freshwater source is an unnamed tributary to the Rio Loco, located 400ft, (ft; 125 meters [m]) west of the project area.
-The Caribbean coast is approximately 11 mi (17.70 km) south of the project area.
+Existing information on previously identified historic properties has been reviewed to determine if any such properties are located within the APE of this Undertaking.
+The review of this existing information by a Program contracted Historic Preservation Specialist meeting the Secretary of the Interior's Professional Qualification Standards (36 CFR Part 61) shows there are no cultural properties within a half-mile (mi) radius of the project location.
+The proposed project is located within the mountainous interior region in the south-central part of the island.
+The area is on a northeast-facing toeslope at an elevation of 1,672 feet (ft; 509.6 m) above modern sea level.
+Per the USGS/NRCS Web Soil Survey, the APE crosses two mapped soil series: Mucara silty clay, 40 to 60 percent slopes, eroded (MuF2) to the southwest, and Morado clay loam, 40 to 60 percent slopes (MtF2) on the northeast side.
+The project area APE is situated on the east side of State Route PR-149 in secondary forest growth punctuated with residential lots.
+The closest freshwater source is the Río Toa Vaca, located 0.03 miles (mi; 0.05 kilometers [km]) east of the project parcel.
+The southern coast is approximately 12 mi (19.4 km) from the project area.